 Summer Staff work a minimum of 35 hours per week.
 Additional hours are expected during events and some evening and weekend hours will be required.
 During their time at Watershed, Summer Staff members are provided with shared housing, all meals, a modest stipend, and dedicated studio space, however, limited time may be available to produce personal artwork.

-- Applications for 2018 summer positions will be posted in late 2017 and will be accepted until February 15, 2018.
+- Applications for 2018 summer positions will be posted in early January 2018 and will be accepted until February 15, 2018.
 Applicants may apply for as many positions as they wish but need to fill out a separate application for each job.

 Position Descriptions and Applications